jvm-coder/Hacktoberfest2022_aakash/README.md

 ---
 ```

-## STEP-2.
-Add some content to the `CONTRIBUTING.md` file in  the repository.
+## STEP-3.
+Wait for Pull Request to merge

 ## STEP-4.
-Wait for Pull Request to merge

-## STEP-5.
 Celebrate - you've done your first pull request!!

 ```
 '''